DataDog/dd-trace-java/README.md

 #### Configure it

-Create a file `dd-trace.yaml` anywhere in your application's classpath (or provide the path to it when launching the application via `-Ddd.trace.configurationFile`):
+Create a file `dd-trace.yaml` anywhere in your application's classpath (or provide the path to it via `-Ddd.trace.configurationFile` when starting the application):

 ```yaml
 # Main service name for the app